Southampton, New Brunswick

 Southampton is a Canadian rural community in York County, New Brunswick.

-The community is located on the east side of the Saint John River, 3.71 km south of Nackawic and south of Southampton Junction, a station located within the village of Millville, created when the New Brunswick Railway was constructed in the 1870s.
+The community is located on the east side of the Saint John River, 3.71 km south of Southampton Junction, a station located within the village of Nackawic-Millville, created when the New Brunswick Railway was constructed in the 1870s.

 History

 The community was founded in 1787, when land was granted to the Loyalist members of the Pennsylvania Loyalists Regiment.

 A post office branch was established in 1853 and removed in 1914.

 In 1866, Southampton was a farming community with approximately 68 resident families.
 In 1871 Southampton and surrounding district had a population of 300.
 In 1898 Southampton had 1 post office, 3 stores, 2 churches and a population of 100.